Alternate Funding Options

 The following are the funding sources currently available:

-The Hamilton Economic Development Corporation Revolving Loan Fund Program (the “Program”) represents a joint effort by the Hamilton Economic Development Corporation (“HEDC”) and the City of Hamilton (“City”) to facilitate and stimulate economic development and growth within the City by providing 0% interest loans not to exceed $25,000 to small businesses located within the City.
+The Hamilton Economic Development Corporation Revolving Loan Fund Program represents a joint effort by the Hamilton Economic Development Corporation (“HEDC”) and the City of Hamilton, to facilitate and stimulate economic development and growth within the City by providing 0% interest loans to small businesses located within the City.

-This Manual contains information about the rules and procedures of the Program, as well as information about borrower eligibility, the loan application and approval process, and the terms and conditions applicable to loans issued in connection with the Program.
-For additional information, please call the HEDC at (513) 844-1500 or (513) 454-5066.
+For complete information about the rules and procedures of the Program, as well as, information about borrower eligibility, the loan application and approval process, and the terms and conditions applicable to loans issued in connection with the Program, please call the HEDC at (513) 844-1500/(513) 454-5066.

 The CORE Fund provides financial resources for qualified residential and commercial real estate projects within Hamilton’s urban core.
 By leveraging a multitude of financial tools into one powerful partnership, the CORE Fund is able to maximize results of strategic projects that will revitalize the city.
 Established as a not-for-profit 501(c)(3), the CORE works with the City of Hamilton, the State of Ohio, and members of Hamilton’s corporate community to establish a model of excellence for Hamilton’s urban redevelopment.

 The IMPROVE Program (Incentives to Maintain Proper Restoration Of Valuable Edifices)

 is a building assistance program to assist the SID's downtown building/business owners improve the exterior facades.
 Only building and/or business owners that are located within the Downtown Special Improvement District may apply for this program.

 The approximate boundaries of the SID are High street on the north, Martin Luther King Boulevard on the east, Ludlow Avenue on the south, and Front Street on the west.